infiniflow/ragflow/README.md

    $ git clone https://github.com/infiniflow/ragflow.git
    ```

-3. Build the pre-built Docker images and start up the server:
+3. Start up the server using the pre-built Docker images:

-   > The command below downloads the nightly version Docker image for RAGFlow slim (`v0.14.1-slim`).
+   > The command below downloads the v0.14.1 version Docker image for RAGFlow slim (`v0.14.1-slim`).
 Note that RAGFlow slim
-   Docker images do not include embedding models or Python libraries and hence are approximately 1GB in size.
+   Docker images do not include embedding models or Python libraries and hence are approximately 2 GB in size.

    ```bash
    $ cd ragflow/docker